ten steps

 THE OFFICIAL FORM ON THE APPLICABLE WEBSITE (DRS, IRS) TO MAKE SURE THE FORM IS CURRENT

 BEFORE YOU START -- SURE YOU WANT TO DO THIS?
-Click for a list of factors you may wish to consider
+Click for a list of factors you may wish to consider.
+REMEMBER that if you fail to file with the IRS for 3 years in a row, you LOSE EXEMPTION and start over -- READ everything you have to do after set up.

 Documents required for incorporators' meeting:

-1. Certificate of Incorporation.
-This should contain appropriate language to permit qualification as tax exempt (be sure to read IRS Publication 557 BEFORE submitting -- not all purposes or activities qualify for examption), and is signed by (1) incorporators and (2) a Connecticut resident as "statutory agent for service," accepting appointment.
-You may file using the State form with attachments, or skip the state form if your document includes the same information as the state form requires.
+1. .
+This should contain appropriate language to permit qualification as tax exempt (be sure to read IRS Publication 557 BEFORE submitting -- not all purposes or activities qualify for exemption), and is signed by (1) incorporators and (2) a Connecticut resident as "statutory agent for service," accepting appointment.
+You may file using the state form with attachments (or file online provied you can include the right language), or skip the state form if your document includes the same information as the state form requires.
 A Connecticut business address is also required.
 Remember that this document trumps your bylaws.
 In other states this may be known as the "articles" of incorporation.
+Click for a SAMPLE "MANUSCRIPTED" DOCUMENT in MS word, with hyperlinks to statutory sections.
+USE AT YOUR OWN RISK.
+YOU DO NOT NEED TO USE THE STATE FORM AT ALL IF YOU USE A MANUSCRIPTED FORM CONTAINING AT LEAST EVERYTHING IN THE STATE FORM.
+But, if you use the state form, you MUST add at least the appropriate language and will probably want to add other things included in this sample.
+(Don't forget to include a succinct, yet flexible description of your organization's purpose, overriding goals, motives, etc. Example: to assist individuals with mental illness and their families and friends, to advocate for their interests, and to educate the public concerning mental illness.
+In the form you'd put this sentence where I have put A, B and C.) You should really use an attorney, but sometimes that is not in the budget.
+(I am not your attorney just because you borrow this form.)

 Step 2.
 Action by Directors.
 Directors meet and elect officers (if not already done), authorize application for tax exemption and select counsel to assist, and any other pertinent matters (e.g. authorize opening bank account).